Hillary Clinton's 'emailgate' diced and sliced

 Hillary Clinton's decision to release the entire private server to the FBI will likely advance its investigation into the security of her email.

 There's an open question as to whether Mrs Clinton's personal emails even still exist.
 During her press conference in March, she said she "chose not to keep my private personal emails".
 If she deleted them, thanks to her email setup, they are likely gone for good.

-    As for the political fallout, Mrs Clinton is still considered the prohibitive favourite to win the Democratic nomination.
-Since the story first broke, her standings in favourability polls has declined precipitously, indicating that the controversy could be taking its toll on her campaign.
+As for the political fallout, Mrs Clinton is on the verge of securing the Democratic nomination to the US presidency.
+Since the story first broke, her standings in favourability polls has declined , indicating that the controversy has probably taken its toll on her campaign.